-Prerequisite: Completion of VT 1234 with a grade point of 2.0 or better This course is designed to provide the student cognitive and technical skills as they relate to small and large animal medical nursing.
-Areas of study will include diseases, reproduction, applied diagnostic imaging, anesthesia/surgical nursing and emergency/critical care.
-Animal husbandry, technician assessments, developing nursing care plans, obtaining histories, medical records, medication techniques, dentistry, diagnostic sampling, clinical nursing and providing client education will be carried over from Veterinary Medical Nursing I.
+Prerequisite: Completion of VN 1234 with a grade point of 2.0 or better This course is designed to introduce the student to the cognitive and technical skills related to veterinary medical nursing.
+Areas of study include: technician assessments, developing nursing care plans, medication techniques, emergency with critical care, physical therapy, reproduction, nursing, client relations and personal skills, clinical revenues, managerial financial control, and preparation for State/National Board exams.

-Three lecture hours and four laboratory hours per week.
-Credit: Four semester hours.
+Three lecture and four laboratory hours per week.